chiaradaini/CNN_MNIST_SET/README.md

 **Description:**

-This project implements a Convolutional Neural Network (CNN) on NVIDIA CUDA.
+This project implements a Convolutional Neural Network (CNN) on NVIDIA CUDA, using C++ and Python.
 It includes a convolution layer, max-pooling layer, and a fully connected layer for image classification tasks.
 The project is designed to process the MNIST dataset and make predictions.

+The project is organized into three main folders:

+- `CNN_MNIST_CPP`: Contains the C++ code implementation.
+- `CNN_MNIST_PY`:  Contains the Python code implementation.
+- `CNN_MNIST_CU`:  Contains the CUDA code implementation.

 ## Table of Contents